Developer resources

 - JavaScript library documentation on Geminispace:

-For developers who prefer to stay in the terminal for browsing content, a Gemini site (aka capsule) is available at gemini://qworum-jdoc.ddns.net/.
-The URL is subject to change.
-Recommended for browsing the Geminispace: the amfora browser. - Email support.
+For developers who prefer to stay in the terminal for browsing content, a Geminispace site is available at gemini://qworum-jdoc.ddns.net/ (URL subject to change).
+Recommended browser for the terminal: amfora.
+And there is also a Web-based browser (SmolNet Portal) and a GUI-based browser (Lagrange). - Email support.

 - Google group: Visit this group for feature requests, bug reports and general discussion.